 Tags Attributes Description defSection Defines a new section.
 A floating section only holds a declared size attribute.
 A fixed section declares at least one of the start / end at- tributes.
 When this tag is empty, the section is a runtime section, and must define at least one of the start, end or size attributes.
 When this tag is not empty (when it holds a binary description), the section is an image section. name Name of the section.
 The section name may not be unique.
-However, rianic it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
-Expression defining the absolute start address of the sec- Start tion.
+However, it is recommended that you define a unique name if the section must be referred separately for memory positioning. start Optional.
+Expression defining the absolute start address of the sec- tion.
 Must be resolved to a constant after the full load of the lsc file. end Optional.
-Expression defining the absolute end address of the section. ena Must be resolved to a constant after the full load of the lsc file. size Optional.
+Expression defining the absolute end address of the section.
+Must be resolved to a constant after the full load of the lsc file. size Optional.
 Expression defining the size in bytes of the section.
-Invari- 51ZE ant: (end-start)+1=size.
+Invari- ant: (end-start)+1=size.
 Must be resolved to a constant after the full load of the lsc file. align Optional.
 Expression defining the alignment in bytes of the section. rootSection Optional.
 Boolean value.
-Sets this section as a root section to be em- rootsection bedded even if it is not targeted by any embedded symbol.
+Sets this section as a root section to be em- bedded even if it is not targeted by any embedded symbol.
 See also rootSection tag. symbolPrefix Optional.
-Used in collaboration with symbol and add in the cute represented on this Constitution Constituti embedded in the auto-generated section.
-See Auto-generated Sec- 1 17 tions. symbolTags Optional.
+Used in collaboration with symbolTags .
+Prefix of symbols embedded in the auto-generated section.
+See Auto-generated Sec- tions. symbolTags Optional.
 Used in collaboration with symbolPrefix .
 Comma sepa- rated list of tags of symbols embedded in the auto-generated section.
 See Auto-generated Sections. defSymbol Defines a new global symbol.
-Symbol name must be unique in the , and the second se linker context name Name of the symbol. type Optional.
+Symbol name must be unique in the der Symbol linker context name Name of the symbol. type Optional.
 Type of symbol usage.
 This may be necessary to set the type of a symbol when using third party ELF tools.
 There are three types: - none: default.
 No special type of use function: symbol describes a function data: symbol describes some data. value The value "." defines a floating symbol that holds the current cur- sor position in a memory layout.
 (This is the only form of this tag that can be used as a memoryLayout directive) Otherwise value is an ex- pression.
 A symbol expression must be resolved to a constant after memory positioning. relocation Optional.
 The only allowed value is true.
 Indicates that the value of the symbol takes the address of the current cursor in the memory layout relocation space.
-Only allowed on floating symbols.
+Only allowed on floating symbols. · ' Continued or next room